akmur/alex-11ty/posts/2020-09-24-tabnine-AI-is-not-going-to-steal-our-jobs.md

 ## Perfection doesn't exist...

-Yes, it could be better, it could give better suggestions, always provide that perfect autocomplete import path, those arguments you need in your functions exactly where you need them, the correct CSS variables you forgot the name of, and so on.
+Yes, it could be better, it could give better suggestions, always provide that perfect autocomplete import path or those arguments you need in your functions exactly where you need them.
 It does not always provide exactly what you need, when you need it.
-Often, but not always.
+Often though, but not always.

 In a perfect world, it could probably use less resources in its free version (which resides on your machine, as opposed to the paid version for **15\$/month** - the one I am using currently - which uses TabNine's servers to provide autocompletion).